linuxmonk/learn-go/012_composition/Design.md

   * When it's not providing support for the API to decouple changes.
   * When its not clear how the interface makes the code better.

+Good Design Choices

+* Keep interfaces small
+* Use composition when required